US football a ‘different world’ compared to 1994 World Cup but flaws remain

 World Cup 2026: How US football has evolved since hosting the 1994 event

-In the 32 years since last hosting the World Cup, football has moved from the margins to the mainstream in the US.
+In the 32 years since the United States last hosted the Cup, football has moved from the margins to the mainstream.

 Football has gained a foothold in the United States, and the country seems ready to host the World Cup this summer – which was not clear in 1994.